manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.cmf.custom.help/assets/techspec/features/custom_tibco_ems_gateway.md

 - When any **record is updated** in Generic Table **the service will reload the corresponding configuration** on the Message Bus.
 - When any **record is deleted** from Generic Table **the service will unsubscribe** the corresponding subject on the Message Bus.

+When a **ReplyTo** is configured, Tibco Gateway needs a way to associate the message sent by MES (request) and the correspondent reply (sent by Tibco).
+In order to do that, the reply must have the **CorrelationID** equals to the **MessageID** used on the request.
+If exists a match, the Reply will be handled accordingly.

 The Reply must have the following structure to handle the reply accordingly:

 - ReplyMessage (mandatory, string)
 - Context
   - Subject (mandatory, string)

-This context is set when sending the message to Tibco EMS.
-This middleware will save the context and attach it to the reply.
+This context is set when set by Tibco Gateway when sending the message to Tibco EMS.
+This middleware will save the context and attach it to the reply to be sent to MES later.
+With this mechanism it's possible to handle the reply with all the needed information regardless of the reply.

 ## Technical Configurations